harness/developer-hub/docs/cloud-development-environments/deep-dive-into-gitspaces/lifecycle-of-gitspaces.md

 ---
-title: Lifecycle of Gitspaces
+title: Understanding the Gitspace Lifecycle
-description: Different states and actions of a Gitspace
+description: Understand the stages in the life of a Gitspace.
 sidebar_position: 2
-sidebar_label: Lifecycle of Gitspaces
+sidebar_label: Gitspace Lifecycle
 redirect_from:
   - /docs/cloud-development-environments/deep-dive-into-gitspaces/lifecycle-of-gitspaces
 ---